slub/kartenforum_ansible/service_geo/README.md

 ### GDPR
 * Within the database there are userids stored.
 If these are appropriately speaking, they can allow a conclusion to be drawn about individual users.
 They are also published on the portal as part of the ranking.
 * The service collects ip addresses through the apache access log file.
 This information is only used for debugging reasons and can be deleted via clearing the Apache log files.
+* If `sentry_dsn` is configured, it is possible, that IP addresses are send to the configured sentry instance.

 ### Troubleshooting